alAs Due to often Stakeholder pensions offer a cheap, flexible, and easy way to build your retirement fund.

 Step six: Calculate your savings

-Each broker offers a different deal, so once you have chosen your provider and your funds, check with the brokers to see if it would be cheaper to buy through one of them.
+Each broker offers a different deal.
+Once you have chosen your provider and your funds, check with the brokers as it may be cheaper to buy through them.

-If your situation is more complex, or you are confused about your options, the best thing to do is get some help from an independent financial adviser (IFA) who specialises in pensions.
+Finally, if your situation is more complex, or you are confused about your options, the best thing to do is get some help from an independent financial adviser (IFA) who specialises in pensions.
 Use this Unbiased tool where you simply enter your postcode to find a list of IFAs near you.